anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 This implies that the two physical cores '0' and '8' and their sibling threads '20' and '28' are dedicated to the host services, and 19 cores and their sibling threads are available for Guest instances (and can be over allocated as per the specified cpu_allocation_ratio in nova.conf.

+#### 4.2.2.8.
+Pinned and Unpinned CPUs

+When a VM instance is created the vCPU processes are, by default, not assigned to a particular host CPU.
+Certain workloads require real-time or near real-time behavior viz., uninterrupted access to their cores.
+For such workloads, CPU pinning allows us to bind an instance’s vCPUs to particular host cores.
+To configure a flavor to use pinned vCPUs, we use a dedicated CPU policy.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; openstack flavor set .xlarge --property hw:cpu_policy=dedicated

+While an instance with pinned CPUs cannot use CPUs of another pinned instance, this does not apply to unpinned instances; an unpinned instance can utilize the pinned CPUs of another instance.
+To prevent unpinned instances from disrupting pinned instances, the hosts with CPU pinning enabled are pooled in their own host aggregate and hosts with CPU pinning disabled are pooled in another non-overlapping host aggregate.

 <a name="4.2.3"></a>
 ### 4.2.3.
 Network Fabric